magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_prompt.md

 It extends the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html">Magento modal widget</a>.

-The confirmation widget source is <a href="{{site.baseurl}}app/code/Magento/Ui/view/base/web/js/modal/prompt.js">app/code/Magento/Ui/view/base/web/js/modal/prompt.js</a>
+The prompt widget source is <a href="{{site.baseurl}}app/code/Magento/Ui/view/base/web/js/modal/prompt.js">app/code/Magento/Ui/view/base/web/js/modal/prompt.js</a>

+The widget can be used for implementing prompt windows for both, Admin and storefront.
 The design patterns for the modal pop-up windows in the Admin are described in the <a href="{{site.gdeurl}}pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.html#modals">Magento Admin Pattern Library, the Slide-out Panels, Modal Windows, and Overlays topic.</a>

 <h3>Contents</h3>